 - Register ($39.95/month) which includes a more robust inventory management with modifiers.

-Customer service: Admittedly, Clover does not have good customer service.
-Because it was acquired by Fiserv in 2012, it has taken on the company’s unfortunate reputation for negligent technical support.
+Customer service: Admittedly, Clover could have better customer service.
+Since it was acquired by Fiserv in 2012, it has taken on the company’s unfortunate reputation for negligent technical support.
 On the positive side, Clover’s customer service is available 24/7.

 Clover POS Best Features

 User Interface: Clover has one of the best UI’s that we have reviewed.
 It is super easy to set up, customize, and edit.
 And even third-party apps don’t get in the way of its clean layout.
 It’s an excellent introduction to POS systems for small businesses that have never used a POS system before, as you’ll be unlikely to get overwhelmed.

 Offline payments: The hybrid software allows you to take payments even when the internet goes down.
 Even when offline, card data will remain safely encrypted, and will continue to process once your POS gets connected to the internet again.